Peer Support.

 Connecting you with someone that has faced similar challenges

 Our Peer Support is delivered by both trained staff and volunteers with lived experience of disability.
 Our team connects with people in rehab and hospital environments, as well as in the community.
-This includes visiting people with newly acquired injuries or conditions and visiting people during hospital admissions.
-By sharing information and experience our Peer Mentors help people transition back into community life.
-Volunteers receive specialised training and are coordinated by our Community Engagement team.
+By sharing their knowledge and lived experience our Peer Support team help people transition back into community life, and overcome challenges and reach goals when they get there.

 To read a story about the impact Peer Support see: What Peer Support means to me.